mattnoth/franklins-daily-planner/README.md

     12:00 PM – 2:00 PM: "Read or look over my accounts, and dine."
     ... and so on.

 Such a planner emphasizes not just tasks, but the allocation of specific time blocks to those tasks.
-It's a great idea to use this concept for a web app, as it combines task management with time management.
+The idea is to use this concept for a web app (and eventually a mobile app), as it combines task management with time management.

 ## Stack
 The proof of concept will be mostly front-end with scaffolding for a backend connection, and use Next.js, Typescript, and tailwind-css.
 Design will be mobile centeric, as there are future plans for a mobile app.
 MobX State Tree is how the state will be managed, which will work with Next's serverside react functionality to prep for a backend connection to MongoDB or supabase.
 Possibly GraphQL with Apollo Client.